badmotorfinger/vimrc/README.md

   - wombat256 - https://github.com/vim-scripts/wombat256.vim
   - MRU       - https://github.com/yegappan/mru

-  *Due to Powerline not officially supporting Windows, the install script does some magic to get it working*
+  *Due to Powerline not supporting Windows, the install script does some magic to get it working*